OIIDDS/OIIDDS-2024/README.md

 Manuscripts must be submitted as PDFs via [this link](https://cmt3.research.microsoft.com/ICBO2024/).

-Manuscripts should be formatted using the following ICBO 2024 template.
+Manuscripts should be formatted using the [following ICBO 2024 template](https://icbo-conference.github.io/icbo2024/call/).

+Please reach out to asiyah.lin**AT**axleinfo.com for questions regarding submission.

 ## Organizing Committee